 Introduction

 This document describes the specification for updating the Large Fish Index in UK Fish Communities on CEFMAT.
 This indicator has already been developed by landmark using an old dataset, however it is our intention to update the data used in the assessment, and increase user functionality of the tool by providing landmark with an updated script used to produce it.
-This indicator is to be provided on a public page, available as a data product option in a drop down list under the Fisheries Assessments category.
+This indicator is to be provided on a public page, available as a data product option in a drop-down list under the Fisheries Assessments category.
 The user will have options to choose how / where the assessment is applied.

-A more detailed explanation of this indicator is available from the OSPAR website at https://oap.ospar.org/en/ospar-assessments/intermediate-assessment-2017/biodiversity-status/fish-and-food-webs/proportion-large-fish-large-fish-index/.
+A more detailed explanation of this indicator is available from the OSPAR website at https://oap.OSPAR.org/en/OSPAR-assessments/intermediate-assessment-2017/biodiversity-status/fish-and-food-webs/proportion-large-fish-large-fish-index/.

 The indicator should be publicly available, however a private version (for CEFAS employee use) should also be created.
 The public version should be titled “Large Fish Index” whilst the private version should be titled “Large Fish Index (PRIVATE)”.
 The public and private version should almost be identical, with the exception that the results from one survey are excluded from the analysis for the public version.